 What steps is FWC taking to determine if CWD is in Florida, and if it is not, what is being done to keep it from getting here?

 The FWC has initiated a comprehensive monitoring program to make sure CWD is not already in Florida.
 We are asking the general public to keep their eye out for deer showing symptoms indicative of CWD.
 If you see a sickly, extremely skinny deer (see photo) report its location to the CWD hotline, toll free (866) 293-9282.
 If you harvest such a deer, do not handle it but call the CWD hotline.
 A biologist will collect the deer and take it to a lab for a necropsy.
 In addition, we will be collecting and testing tissue samples from hunter-killed deer during the hunting season.
 All CWD test results will be posted on this site as they are received.
-Click here for Florida CWD test results.
+View the Florida CWD test results.

 The number one objective in CWD management is to prevent it from spreading into new areas.
 One theoretical mode of disease transmission is through infected deer, elk or moose carcasses.
 Therefore, in an effort to minimize the risk of the disease spreading, Florida has adopted regulations affecting the transportation of hunter-harvested deer, elk and moose from CWD-infected areas.

-It is illegal to bring into Florida carcasses of any species of the family Cervidae (e.g. deer, elk and moose) from 21 states and two Canadian provinces where CWD has been detected.
-At this time, CWD has been detected in Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, and the Canadian provinces of Saskatchewan and Alberta.
-Visit the United States Department of Agriculture's Web site for state-to-state CWD reports.
+It is illegal to bring into Florida carcasses of any species of the family Cervidae (e.g. deer, elk and moose) from 22 states and two Canadian provinces where CWD has been detected.
+At this time, CWD has been detected in Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, and the Canadian provinces of Saskatchewan and Alberta.
+Visit the United States Department of Agriculture's web site for state-to-state CWD reports.

 Hunters still can bring back de-boned meat from any CWD-affected region, as well as finished taxidermy mounts, hides, skulls, antlers and teeth as long as all soft tissue has been removed.
 Whole, bone-in carcasses and parts are permitted to be brought back to Florida if they were harvested from non-affected CWD states.